ppy/osu-wiki/wiki/Tournaments/HRS/2024/en.md

 3. The Qualifier pool will feature 10 beatmaps, organised as such:
    - Hard Rock: 5 beatmaps
    - Precision: 5 beatmaps
 4. Players will be asked to play the mappool twice at a designated time.
-The players's best playthrough will be used for seeding.
+Each players's best playthrough will be used for seeding.
 5. The mappool is to be played according to the order listed on this page.
    - Players may skip playing any beatmap on their second run.
 6. An optional 3-minute break will be offered between the first and second playthrough of the mappool.